Or, in other words—How to hire Broad Reach Benefits

 Anyone can undercut your current benefit costs by one or two percent.
 That’s not what we’re talking about.

 The reality is that there is only a small percentage of employee benefits brokers that are on “top of their game” across the country.
-Instead of dealing with a benefits broker who peddles policies, you need an advisor who can help you control and manage the costs of your benefits plans and provide you with the service and support you need.
+Instead of dealing with a benefits broker who peddles policies, you need a consultant who can help you control and manage the costs of your benefits plans and provide you with the service and support you need.

 We understand that relationships sometimes come into play.
 However, the stakes have changed: